hunter-yeago/Archive-Study-Decks/README.md

 HTML is dynamically rendered with Javascript and focuses on using semantic elements to comply with Web Content Accessibility Guidelines.

 **SCSS:**

 Responsive design with only **one** media query.
 Mixins and modules are used to follow the DRY principle and reduce file sizes.
 I used Andy Bell's CSS [Reset](https://andy-bell.co.uk/a-modern-css-reset/) to reduce browser inconsistencies.

 **Javascript:**

 I used the WebStorage API to store user decks locally on their device.
 For form validation I  implemented the Constraint Validation API to display custom error messages for each form input.
-Upon successful submission of the form, I convert the input values into a FormData object and send that data to the model to create a Deck object.
+Upon successful submission of the form, I convert the input values into a data object using the FormData API and send it to the model to create a Deck object.
 Additionally, I used a function from the date-fns library to ensure that the chosen due-date for the deck is in the future.

 **Webpack**

-In this Single Page Application, I used the Model-View-Controller design pattern as the foundation for the project, and implemented the Observer pattern to update other parts of the page when there is new data to display.
+Stuff about Webpack

 **Design Pattern**